-To use the model for years later than 2006 income year we have provided updating factors.
+To use the model for years later than 2007 income year we have provided updating factors.
 In most cases the update factors are from regular statistics (such as growth of the average wage) or registry data (for example, growth of the average old-age pension).

 For pensions we use actual increase of average pensions, for benefits that depend on earnings, we use growth rate of the average wage in previous year, for many other benefits and expenditures we used CPI.
+See the following table for the overview of which updating factors have been used for different variables (and see DRD for the values of updating factors).